About FST • Contact Us • Staff • Board of Trustees • Plan Your Visit •

 New Play Development is not only for adults.
 Creativity is a lifelong process.
 FST annually produces UNDER SIX, a collage of plays by writers in kindergarten through the sixth grade during our Young Playwrights Festival.
 CLICK HERE to read more about the WRITE A PLAY program.
 As every playwright will attest, the object of so much process is a fully-staged production.
 FST is committed to getting writers to the stage and is proud to share this commitment with an alliance of theatres across the country with a similar mission.
 FST is a member of the National New Play Network (NNPN), a vital force in championing the development, production and continued life of new plays in American theatre.

-Last Season, FST presented the Rolling World Premiere of Jericho by Jack Canfora in partnership with other NNPN theatres New Jersey Rep and Phoenix Theatre.
-Jericho explores the impact of extraordinary events on ordinary people.
+This season, FST presented the WORLD PREMIERE of Tom Jones by Mark Brown.
+Based on the ground-breaking novel by Henry Fielding, Tom Jones is a rollicking romp through the back alleys and bed chambers of England.
 It is through New Play Development that we work to keep the theatre artform growing, evolving, and always relevant for our audience.

 ARE YOU A PLAYWRIGHT?